Student Organization Resources

 This page includes the things you need most often as a recognized student organization.
-If there is anything else you would like to see here, please let us know: email@example.com
+If there is anything else you would like to see here, please let us know at email@example.com.

-The LSE Office is the main contact for any organizational questions.
+The LSE office is the main contact for any organizational questions.
 LSE can help with policy, risk management, administrative requirements, group development needs and more.
-Please call the LSE Office at 403-4023.
+Please call the LSE office at 920-403-4023.

 Group Service Project Opportunities

-All organization presidents and advisors are automatically subscribed to this list serve.
+All organization presidents and advisors are automatically subscribed to this listserv.
 Important announcements that happen throughout the semester and upcoming issues are discussed here.
-It's also a great place to begin airing broad organization issues and concerns, squash rumors, and announce fund raisers, service opportunities and educational programs suitable for your organization to attend.
-If you aren't already on this list, by virtue of being an organization president, and would like to be, send an e-mail to LSE (email@example.com) to have your name added to the list.
+It’s also a great place to begin airing broad organization issues and concerns, squash rumors and announce fundraisers, service opportunities and educational programs suitable for your organization to attend.
+If you aren’t already on this list by virtue of being an organization president and would like to be, send an email to LSE to have your name added to the list.
 All organization officers and representatives are welcome to be a part of it.

 - Officer Update – This form is required of all recognized student organizations at the start of the fall semester and anytime officer changes occur.

-There is an entire St. Norbert College website, www.snc.edu/planning, dedicated to assist you in all aspects of programming, fund raising, and/or sponsoring trips and retreats. whether you are a novice and don't even know how to get started, or an old pro who just needs a few of the necessary forms (off campus event forms, performer contracts, etc), Planning offers what you need in an easy to use format.
+There is an entire St. Norbert College planning website, dedicated to assist you in all aspects of programming, fundraising and/or sponsoring trips and retreats.
+Whether you are a novice and don’t know how to get started, or an old pro who just needs a few of the necessary forms (off-campus event forms, performer contracts, etc), the planning site offers what you need.

 Student Activity Fee Allocation Committee

-The Student Activity Fee Allocation Committee is responsible for allocating both the annual allocations and special grants throughout the academic year.
-They have a very informative and helpful website that can shed some light on the allocation process for those who know nothing or a little, and they also have "how to" sections for those that are already receiving student activity fee funding.
-Check them out http://www.snc.edu/safac.
+The student activity fee allocation committee (SAFAC) is responsible for allocating both the annual allocations and special grants throughout the academic year.
+They have a very informative and helpful website that can shed some light on the allocation process for those who know nothing or a little, and they also have “how to” sections for those that are already receiving student activity fee funding.
+Learn more about SAFAC on the SAFAC website.

 Student Organization Resource Room

-The Student Organization Resource Room is located on the second floor of the Campus Center.
+The student organization resource room is located on the second floor of the Campus Center.
 All organization mailboxes are located here.
-Other amenities include sign making supplies (texas markers and banner paper included), letter making equipment, and networked computers for organizational use.
-SGA, E2K and RHA Offices are located on the third floor of the Campus Center
+Other amenities include sign-making supplies (banner paper included), letter-making equipment and networked computers for organizational use.
+Poster markers can be checked out at the Campus Center front desk or the intramural office on the second floor.
+SGA, E2K and RHA offices are located on the third floor of the Campus Center.

 Student Organization Handbook